2022 Crimean Bridge explosion: Russian

+The Russian authorities in Crimea blamed Ukraine for the attack.
+A Ministry of Foreign Affairs of the Russian Federation spokeswoman accused the "Kyiv regime" of terrorism, and a deputy of the State Duma, Andrey Gurulyov (United Russia), called for a strong response.
+Sergey Aksyonov, the Russian appointed head of Crimea, expressed a desire for revenge, and spoke of about the food and fuel, noting that "the situation is manageable—it's unpleasant, but not fatal".

+On 9 October, Putin stated: "There is no doubt.
+This is an act of terrorism aimed at destroying critically important civilian infrastructure […].
+This was devised, carried out and ordered by the Ukrainian special services."
+Kremlin propagandist Vladimir Solovyov urged retaliatory strikes across all Ukraine targeting "bridges, dams, railways, thermal power plants and other infrastructure facilities".

 Ukrainian

-The Ukrainian government's official Twitter account tweeted "sick burn" in response to the fire, while Mykhailo Podolyak, a Ukrainian presidential advisor, called the damage the "beginning": "Crimea, a bridge, the beginning.
-Everything illegal must be destroyed, everything stolen must be returned to Ukraine, everything occupied by Russia must be expelled."

-The Ministry of Defense of Ukraine compared the destruction of the Crimean Bridge to the sinking of the cruiser Moskva writing: "The guided missile cruiser Moskva and the Kerch Bridge – two notorious symbols of Russian power in Ukrainian Crimea – have gone down.
+The Ukrainian government's official Twitter account tweeted "sick burn" in response to the fire, while Mykhailo Podolyak, a Ukrainian presidential advisor, stated that the attack on the bridge was a precursor to the defeat of Russia in the war: "Crimea, a bridge, the beginning.
+Everything illegal must be destroyed, everything stolen must be returned to Ukraine [...]."
+The Ministry of Defense of Ukraine compared the attack to the sinking of the cruiser Moskva, writing: "The guided missile cruiser Moskva and the Kerch Bridge — two notorious symbols of Russian power in Ukrainian Crimea — have gone down.
 What's next in line, Russkies?".

-Director of Ukrposhta Ihor Smilianskyi announced the release of a new stamp set dedicated to the event.
-There is also an artist's impression of the Crimean bridge explosion in Kyiv becoming a popular artwork.

-Oleksiy Danilov, head of the National Security and Defence Council, posted a video of the bridge on social media, along with a video of Marilyn Monroe singing "Happy Birthday, Mr. President" to US President John F. Kennedy.
+Ihor Smilianskyi, the director of the national postal service of Ukraine, announced the release of a new postage stamp set dedicated to the event.
+Oleksiy Danilov, head of the National Security and Defence Council, posted a video of the bridge on social media, along with a 1962 video of Marilyn Monroe singing "Happy Birthday, Mr. President" to US President John F. Kennedy.
 The explosion occurred a day after the 70th birthday of Russian President Vladimir Putin.

 Ukrainian President Volodymyr Zelenskyy said during his nightly address: "Today was not a bad day and mostly sunny on our state's territory.
 Unfortunately, it was cloudy in Crimea.
 Although it was also warm."